 Now that you are aware of the types of bike modifications which are legal in India, it is imperative that you understand the steps required to register it.
 First and foremost, you must consult your local RTO for the modifications you wish to make in your two-wheeler.
 After this, you can follow these steps to register a modified bike in India:

 Take approval from the RTO.
 It must be noted that RTO will allow for only minor cosmetic modifications to your bike so that it does not affect the performance of the bike and safety in any way.

 Upon approval, you will have to get them registered on the registration certificate and your bike will be then regarded as a modified bike.

 You can now incorporate the modifications to your bike.

 The modifications made must exactly match the modifications you applied for at the RTO or your bike may end up getting seized.

-If you fail to get legal approval from the ARAI and go ahead with the modifications, you will risk getting your registration cancelled.
+If you fail to get legal approval from the ARAI and go ahead with the modifications, you will risk getting your registration of your modified bike cancelled.
 If you do change the structure of the bike from what it originally was without any approval, your bike will be listed as illegal.

 One of the most frequently asked questions when it comes to modifying bikes is how to get approval from the RTO for changing the colour on your bike.
-Read on to know the step by step process:
+Follow the steps given below: